Pediatric Malpractice Expert Witness

 Legal Experience & Services

-Dr Scibilia has reviewed over 50 cases in the past 20 years for plaintiff and defense counsell and has been involved in dozens of depositions and trial appearances as well as licensure reviews and criminal investigations.
+Dr Scibilia has reviewed over 50 cases in the past 20 years for plaintiff and defense counsel and has been involved in dozens of depositions and trial appearances as well as licensure reviews and criminal investigations.

 Dr Scibilia will provide a rapid turnaround time for unbiased reviews based on the merits of the case.
 Dr Scibilia's experience can provide balanced and honest testimony in a professional and dignified manner.
 Should the case require travel, that can be easily arranged and coordinated at the convenience of council.